Financial Aid to Meet College Expenses

 Students are encouraged to discuss any financial concerns with a counselor in the Office of Student Financial Services to explore the options available to meet their changed or special financial circumstances.

-Changes in Enrollment Status Impact Aid Eligibility: Students who change their enrollment status from full time to part time in any semester, or students who withdraw from the University prior to the end of a semester will typically become eligible for less financial aid than students enrolled full time for an entire academic year.
-New Direct Loans may not be offered after ceasing enrollment or dropping below half-time.
-Students considering making a change in their enrollment status should contact the Office of Student Financial Services to determine what impact an enrollment change will have on their eligibility for financial assistance.
+Changes in Enrollment Status Impact Aid Eligibility: Students who change their enrollment status from full time to part time in any semester, or students who withdraw from the University prior to the end of a semester will typically become eligible for less financial aid than students who remain enrolled full time for an entire academic year.
+New Direct Loans can not be offered after an applicant drops below half-time, or ceases enrollment.
+Students considering making a change in their enrollment status should contact the GU Office of Student Financial Services (OSFS) to determine what impact an enrollment change will have on their eligibility for financial assistance.

-Policies on Receipt of Outside Scholarships & Benefits: Students who receive an outside grant or scholarship, or a tuition, military, veteran, or other educational benefit or third-party payment must report the type and amount of that financial resource to the OSFS by going online to their Georgetown MyAccess (new window) account and navigating to the “Award Information” then to the “Resources/Additional Information” tabs.
+Policies on Receipt of Outside Resources – Scholarships & Benefits: Students who receive an outside grant or scholarship, or a tuition, military, veteran, or other educational benefit or third-party payment must report the type and amount of that financial resource to Georgetown by going online to their Georgetown GU Experience (new window) account and navigating to the “Award Information” then to the “Resources/Additional Information” tabs.

 Under federal law and university policy, Georgetown must consider these outside financial resources in assessing financial need and eligibility for aid, and may be required to revise financial aid eligibility in some cases.

-Adjusting Need-Based Aid for External Resources: Most external/outside awards (with a few exceptions noted below) may be used to reduce (where possible) the student’s expected family contribution, and/or to reduce or eliminate Federal Work-Study employment, and/or to reduce or eliminate student loans before any adjustment is made in Georgetown Scholarship eligibility.
-In cases where the total amount of a student’s external/outside scholarships and benefits exceeds the amount of adjustments that can be made to the expected family contribution, and/or work, and/or loan, the external/outside scholarship will reduce the student’s eligibility for Georgetown Scholarship.
+Adjusting Georgetown Need-Based Aid for External Resources: Most external/outside awards (with a few exceptions noted below) may be used to reduce (where possible) the student’s expected contribution, and/or employment, and/or student loans before an adjustment must be made in the student’s Georgetown Scholarship eligibility.
+In cases where the total amount of a student’s external/outside scholarships and benefits exceeds the amount of adjustments that can be made to the expected student contribution, and/or student work, and/or student loan, the external/outside resource will reduce the student’s eligibility for Georgetown Scholarship aid.

-GU TAP benefits: For undergraduate students receiving Georgetown University Scholarship, Georgetown Tuition Assistance Program (TAP) benefits will replace this scholarship on a dollar-for-dollar basis.
-The Office of Faculty and Staff Benefits (new window) determines eligibility for the Georgetown Tuition Assistance Program (TAP).
+Eligibility Adjustments for GU TAP benefits: For undergraduate students receiving Georgetown University Scholarship, Georgetown Tuition Assistance Program (TAP) benefits will replace Georgetown Scholarships on a dollar-for-dollar basis.
+The Office of Faculty and Staff Benefits determines eligibility for the Georgetown Tuition Assistance Program (TAP).

-External Tuition Benefits: Tuition benefits external to Georgetown are considered a financial resource for meeting college costs and may impact eligibility for other need-based financial aid.
-Students may contact their counselor in the OSFS to discuss how an external tuition benefit will impact eligibility for other aid.
+Eligibility Adjustments for External Tuition Benefits: Tuition benefits external to Georgetown are considered a financial resource for meeting college costs and may impact eligibility for other need-based financial aid.
+Students may contact their counselor in the OSFS to discuss how an external tuition benefit will impact eligibility for other need-based financial aid.

-Military & Veterans Benefits: The OSFS works closely with Georgetown’s Military & Veterans Resource Center to connect eligible military-connected students with available resources for meeting college costs.
-To determine if they qualify for military or veteran educational benefits and to ask any other questions regarding eligibility, students should first contact the Military & Veterans Resource Center (new window).
+Eligibility Adjustments for Military & Veterans Benefits: The OSFS works closely with Georgetown’s Military & Veterans Resource Center to help eligible military-connected students learn about the resources available to them for meeting college costs.
+To determine if they qualify for military or veteran educational benefits and to ask any other questions regarding eligibility, students should first contact the Military & Veterans Resource Center .
 Once eligibility for military or veterans funding has been determined, students may contact their OSFS counselor to learn what additional need-based financial aid (including Georgetown scholarship) they may be eligible to receive.

-External Awards to Student-Athletes: Under NCAA rules student-athletes must report all external awards and must also report the criteria under which the student-athlete was given the award, e.g. athletic talent, academic merit, and/or financial need.
-If athletic participation is any component of the external award criteria or the selection process the external award will count against the student-athlete’s NCAA team limits, so the student-athlete’s ability to accept the external award will be determined on a case-by-case basis by the Department of Athletics in consultation with the OSFS.
+Eligibility Adjustments for External Awards to Student-Athletes: Under NCAA rules student-athletes must report to Georgetown all external resources/awards and must also report the criteria under which the student-athlete was given the award, e.g. athletic talent, academic merit, and/or financial need.
+If athletic participation is any component of the external award criteria, or the selection process, the external award must count against the student-athlete’s NCAA team limits, so the student-athlete’s ability to accept the external award will be determined on a case-by-case basis by the Department of Athletics in consultation with the OSFS.

-GU Resident Assistant (RA) Benefits: Georgetown compensates RAs with credits for full room costs and a meal plan; some receive allowances for book expenses.
-Federal law and university policy require that the value of an RA’s benefits/compensation be considered when determining eligibility for other need-based financial aid.
-At Georgetown the value of RA benefits/compensation are used first to decrease the GU expected family contribution/responsibility (where possible), then to reduce/replace student loans and/or Federal Work-Study, before any adjustment is made to Georgetown Scholarship.
+Eligibility Adjustments for GU Resident Assistant (RA) Benefits: Georgetown currently compensates RAs with billing credits for full room costs and a meal plan; some receive allowances for book expenses.
+Federal law and university policy require that the value of an RA’s benefits/compensation paid in this way must be considered when determining eligibility for other need-based financial aid funding.
+Currently, the value of RA benefits/compensation received is used first (where possible) to decrease the expected student contribution/responsibility, then to reduce/replace student loans and/or Federal Work-Study student employment, before any adjustment is made to Georgetown Scholarship eligibility.
 Students with questions about how being an RA will impact eligibility for need-based financial aid may contact their counselor in the OSFS.

-Student Responsibilities for Monitoring GU E-mail & MyAccess
+Student Responsibilities for Monitoring GU E-mail & GU Experience

 The GU Office of Student Financial Services (OSFS) helps students and their families determine what aid they might be eligible to receive from dozens of college financial aid and financing programs, and by managing award disbursements that are in compliance with each sponsor’s rules and regulations.
 The OSFS expects students to be active partners in that process and to take personal responsibility for monitoring the progress of the financial aid applications and award disbursements that are managed on their behalf by the OSFS.